Snyk Code - Supported languages and frameworks

 - PHP (currently does not support interfile)

-Beta support exists for Kotlin, Scala and Swift.
-Contact Snyk for more details or with your further needs.
+Beta support exists for Kotlin, VB.NET, and C/C++.
+Contact Snyk for more details or with your additional needs.

 Snyk Code can work with a variety of relevant language types: